Etosha, Sesriem, Swakopmund, Windhoek

 After breakfast, your journey continues over the unique mountain landscape of Damaraland.

 The Damaraland and Kaokoveld in the dry northwest of Namibia form parts of the mosaic of ethnically diverse regions that make Namibia so diverse and interesting.
 Until recently, Damaraland was a secluded region where the life of the local people has hardly changed over the centuries.
-It is an area of strong contrasts, with high mountains, grassland, and plains.
+It is an area of strong contrasts, with high mountains, grasslands, and plains.

 In the afternoon a nature drive in the fantastic landscape is on the program.